Search for Important Questions

 1. Define financial accounting and state its objectives.

-2. Explain briefly Components of working capital.
+2. Explain briefly Cost of Capital.

 3. Define capital structure and explain the factors determining capital structure.